Wolfkid200444/Implasus/README.md

 **Support, Help, FAQa**

-Head over to our Discord Server to talk a human
+Head over to our Discord Server to talk with a human [HERE](https://discord.gg/RFHeyFa)

 **Plugins**